thingsboard/thingsboard.github.io/docs/iot-gateway/install/deb-installation.md

 ### Prerequisites

-The Full Build requires the same prerequisites as the standard package installation, and also it's important to have installed **Python 3.11**.
+The Offline Build requires the same prerequisites as the standard package installation, and also it's important to have installed **Python 3.11**.
 If a Python version is incompatible, the installation gracefully exits with instructions for installing the correct Python version.